REAL ESTATE COMMISSION FEES & OTHER COSTS

 - Some real estate agents might negotiate with you for lower commission and fees on a quick sale that required less work.

-- Some real estate agents pay for 100% of marketing but be clear about exactly what it entails and whether it will be sufficient to get your property noticed.
+- Some real estate agents pay for 100% of marketing but be clear about exactly what it entails and whether it will be sufficient to get your property sold - check the small print.

 You might find this article will help you negotiate commission and fees with a real estate agent.